Cador24/alloylandscape/README.md

 ========================

 A custom website for a client, highly modifed from Jonas Schmedtmann's "Omnifood" theme.
-Created with Vanilla Javascript & CSS.
+Created with vanilla Javascript & CSS.
 http://marceclipse.com/alloylandscape/

 Added features: